 A reflection on freedom

-We received many thoughtful — and thought-provoking — responses to that question, including from James McField, a Robert Half branch manager in Washington, D.C.:
+We received many thoughtful — and thought-provoking — responses to that question, including from branch director James McField:

 “From freedom comes opportunity.
 Because those ahead of me have fought for freedom, I have been afforded opportunity.
 Opportunity to love whomever I desire, live wherever I want and be judged equally amongst my peers of varied backgrounds.
 Freedom means my experience, work and contributions to society will be considered and celebrated because of their merit alone.
 Freedom means that I have the same opportunity to create generational wealth as my counterparts of other races and creed.”

-Visit the Diversity and Inclusion page on the Robert Half website to learn more about our deep and ongoing commitment to promote DEI at our company.
+Visit the DEI page on the Robert Half website to learn more about our deep and ongoing commitment to promote DEI at our company.